FAQ

 Physan 20 can be used in many different ways:

-• All round Disinfectant to decontaminate pots, floors and workbench areas in the Greenhouse
+- Disinfectant to decontaminate tools, pots, floors and workbench areas around the house & garden

-• Maintenance spray to combat and control Fungal diseases on flowers and plants
+- Maintenance spray on plants and flowers to combat and control Fungal diseases

 Download Full Physan 20 Metric Measurements Product Booklet here: